Almirante-class destroyer: Programme

-Chile decided to upgrade its destroyer fleet in the early 1950s and turned to British yards to fulfill the order.
+Chile decided to upgrade its destroyer fleet in the early 1950s and turned to British yards to fulfil the order.
 Bids were received from Vickers and Thornycroft; the Vickers design was chosen.
 The order was announced in January 1954 and finalised in 1955.
 The sensors were a mixture of British- and Netherlands-made radars.

 Chile had considered buying a second pair of destroyers in the mid-1960s but instead purchased two Condell-class frigates, a derivative of the Leander class, instead.

 Ships

 Vickers offered two similar ships to the Colombian Navy but the Colombians bought two Halland-class destroyers from Sweden instead.